184th Wing: Post Cold War era

 In July 1993, the 184th Fighter Group changed gaining commands and became part of the new Air Education and Training Command.
-In July 1994, the 184th Fighter Group was designated at the 184th Bomb Wing and again became part of the Air Combat Command, flying the B-1B Lancer.
+In July 1994, the 184th Fighter Group was designated at the 184th Bomb Wing and again became part of the Air Combat Command, flying the Rockwell B-1B Lancer.
 The 184th was the first Air National Guard unit to fly bombers.
 The 127th Bomb Squadron received its B-1Bs from the former 28th Bomb Squadron/384th Bomb Wing at McConnell.
 With the receipt of the B-1, the 161st and 177th Fighter Squadrons were inactivated.

 In order to save money, the USAF agreed to reduce its active fleet of B-1Bs from 92 to 60 aircraft.
 The first B-1B was flown to storage at AMARC on 20 August 2002.
 In total, 24 B-1Bs were consigned to storage at AMARC, with ten of these being retained in "active storage" which means that they could be quickly returned to service should circumstances dictate.
 The remaining 14 in storage at AMARC will be scavenged for spare parts to keep the remainder flying.
 The remaining 8 aircraft to be withdrawn from service were placed on static display at various museums.
 In exchange for retiring its B-1s, the 184th was redesigned the 184th Air Refueling Wing on 16 September 2002, flying the KC-135R tanker.
 In addition to the tanker mission, the 184th also took on several new missions within the information operations mission set.